Patchyst/Patchyst.github.io/_posts/2019-08-10-steamcipher.md

 Or gates just like And gates take in two bits as an input and produce 1 bit as an output.
 However, there is one key difference, I like to think of an Or gate as the opposite of an and gate.
 In an Or gate if any inputs are a 1(true) then the output will be 1(true), but if both input are 0(false) then the output with be 0(false).
 On paper:
 ![or-gate](/images/orgate.jpg){:class="img-responsive"}
 ### Not Gates
 Unlike the others the Not gate only takes in **one** input and produces just **one** output.
 Out of all the Logic gates this one is my favorite because of it's simplicity.
 It takes in one bit and the output is the inverse bit.
-For example, if you passed in a 1(true) the output would be 0(false)
+For example, if you passed in a 1(true) the output would be 0(false).
+On paper:
 ![not-gate](/images/notgate.jpg){:class="img-responsive"}